 Infusing Technology Throughout a Child’s Learning Journey

 Our world is increasingly moving online, from how we communicate with friends to how we interact in the workplace.
-Our students must gradate with the skills and knowledge to access the digital world, which is why we are infusing technology throughout every student’s learning journey.
+Our students must gradate with the skills and knowledge to access the digital world, so we are infusing technology throughout every student’s learning journey.

-With My Tomorrow, we are making digital devices available to students to bridge the digital divide and to ensure our students have exposure to the types of devices they may encounter in college and the workplace.
-We are moving more and more lessons online to mirror the college and workplace experience.
-And we are intent on teaching students not just how to use technology, but how to become good digital citizens.
+With My Tomorrow, we are making digital devices available to students to ensure our students have exposure to the devices they may encounter in college and the workplace.
+We are moving more lessons online to mirror the college and workplace experiences.
+We are intent on teaching students not just how to use technology, but how to become good digital citizens.

 At every step, our teachers are there as guides and role models, teaching our students how to use technology and online information to develop learning skills that will serve our students throughout their lifetime.

-For the 2015-16 school year, 1-to-1 laptops will be expanded to grades 7-12, and some limited take-home programs will be introduced.
-The 1-to-1 program is providing our students with access to our growing library of online digital curricula.
-It is also giving them a leg up on the skills they will need when they get to college and the workplace.
+Providing each student with a laptop (1-to-1 laptops) in grades 7-12 - with some limited take-home programs - gives our students access to our growing library of online digital curricula.
+It is giving them a leg-up on the skills they will need when they get to college and the workplace.

 So what does this mean for students?
 The digital curriculum is personalizing learning for our students, encouraging them to explore, connect and grow beyond the classroom.
 More students are accessing their lessons online — from home, a computer lab or even the classroom.

 Digital curriculum is also opening up access to courses that are not available to students in their schools.
-We are using technology and digital curriculum to develop Advanced Placement blended learning courses to provide more students with access to this important college prep coursework.
+We are using technology and digital curriculum to develop Advanced Placement blended-learning courses to provide more students with access to this important college prep coursework.
 And students are able to take more advanced courses through distance learning and the availability of online lessons.
-For example, students at Hyde Park Elementary took an Algebra course from a teacher at Walnut Hills via distance learning during the 2014-2015 school year.
+For example, elementary students at Hyde Park School took an Algebra course from a teacher at Walnut Hills High School via distance learning in the 2014-15 school year.

 Protecting Your Child's Online Privacy